HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Grooming Tools

-These are an enjoyable part of puppy care for both puppy and owner (well, maybe not the nail trimming time).
-Beagles don't require much in the way of grooming because they have short hair and don't shed a lot.
+require much in the way of grooming because they have short hair and don't shed a lot.
 But frequent brushing can reduce what hair they DO shed, plus will be a time to spend with the puppy doing a calm activity, as opposed to play time.
 A soft-bristled brush and a pair of nail trimmers are a good idea.
 Also, have a small bottle of puppy shampoo on hand.
+We actually use and like Suave shampoo-conditioner combinations for children!

 Name Tag or ID